JOB ANNOUNCEMENT: STAFF ATTORNEY – HOUSING UNIT

 This is a bargaining unit position represented for collective bargaining purposes by the Association of Legal Aid Attorneys, UAW, Local 2325.

 Applications will be accepted immediately and will be considered on a rolling basis.
-Interested applicants should send a cover letter, resume, a writing sample, and a list of three professional references to Jonathan Cohen, Managing Attorney, at email@example.com.
+Interested applicants should send a cover letter, resume, and a writing sample to Jonathan Cohen, Managing Attorney, at firstname.lastname@example.org.

 Download this job announcement as a pdf: Staff Attorney – Housing Unit